growtoups/growtoups/README.md

-## I'm a Developer!!
+## I'm a Developer & System Admin!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play video games and work on discord bots
+- ⚡ Fun fact: I love to play video games and work on my host

 ### Connect with me: